 Revelation 21:15-16 “And he who talked with me had a gold reed to measure the city, its gates, and its wall.
 16 The city is laid out as a square; its length is as great as its breadth.
 And he measured the city with the reed: twelve thousand furlongs.
 Its length, breadth, and height are equal.

 The City is laid out as a perfect square.
 The perimeter is 12,000 furlongs, or 1,500 miles.
 (A furlong is 1/8th mile.)
 Each side is 375 miles long.
-It is also 375 miles high, going up through earth’s atmosphere.
+It is also 375 miles high.
+If it were already on the earth, it would go up through earth’s atmosphere.
+If it were a literal, physical City, the height of it would throw off earth’s rotation.
+This is one reason why I believe the City may not be made of earthly physical elements.

 Will it be a portal to other dimensions?
 I believe so.
 Think Jacob’s ladder.